Queen Elizabeth 2: Early careerQueen Elizabeth 2s maiden voyage, from Southampton to New York, commenced on 2 May 1969, taking 4 days, 16 hours, and 35 minutes, at an average speed of 28.02 knots. Upon her arrival to New York Harbour, she was greeted by two Royal Air Force Harrier jets that hovered on each side of the ship. The Harriers were in New York City at the time competing in the Daily Mail Trans-Atlantic Air Race.

 On 23 July 1976 while the ship was 80 miles off the Scilly Isles on a transatlantic voyage, a flexible coupling drive connecting the starboard main engine high-pressure rotor and the reduction gearbox ruptured.
 This allowed lubricating oil under pressure to enter into the main engine room where it ignited, creating a severe fire.
 It took 20 minutes to bring the fire under control.
 Reduced to two boilers, QE2 limped back to Southampton.
 Damage from the fire resulted in a replacement boiler having to be fitted by dry-docking the ship and cutting an access hole in her side.

-By 1978 she was breaking even with an occupancy of 65%, generating revenues of greater than £30 million per year against which had to be deducted an annual fuel cost of £5 million and a monthly crew cost of £225,000.
+By 1978 QE2 was breaking even with an occupancy of 65%, generating revenues of greater than £30 million per year against which had to be deducted an annual fuel cost of £5 million and a monthly crew cost of £225,000.
 With it costing £80,000 a day for her to sit idle in port, her owners made every attempt to keep her at sea and full of passengers.
 As a result, as much maintenance as possible was undertaken while at sea.
 However, she needed all three of her boilers to be in service if she was to maintain her transatlantic schedule.
 With limited ability to maintain her boilers, reliability was becoming a serious issue.

 Between the late 1970s and early 1980s, the ship was testing a new ablative anti-fouling type paint for the Admiralty which was only available in blue.
 When they finally made the paint available in different colours they returned QE2 anti-fouling paint to the traditional red colour.